Bretons: In the United States

-Famous Breton Americans and Americans of Breton descent include John James Audubon, Jack Kerouac, Sylvester Stallone and Joseph-Yves Limantour.
+Famous Breton Americans and Americans of Breton descent include John James Audubon, Jack Kerouac, Sylvester Stallone and Tina Weymouth.

 From 1885 to 1970, several thousand Bretons migrated to the United States, many of them leaving the Black Mountains of Morbihan.
 In June 2020, a replica of the Statue of Liberty was dedicated in Gourin, Morbihan, to celebrate the legacy of these emigrants.

 In China

 Bretons have also emigrated to China.
 A Breton association regularly organises the ‘Fest-noz de Pékin’ (Beijing Fest-Noz).

 In Chile

 At the same time as the French emigrated to Chile in the 19th century, many Bretons also emigrated to Chile.
 Chilean dictator Augusto Pinochet is a notable descendant from a Breton immigrant from Lamballe.

 Culture

 Religion

 The Breton people are predominantly members of the Catholic Church, with minorities in the Reformed Church of France and non-religious people.
 Brittany was one of the most staunchly Catholic regions in all of France.
 Attendance at Sunday mass dropped during the 1970s and the 1980s; however, other religious practices, such as pilgrimages, have experienced a revival.
 This includes the Tro Breizh, which takes place in the shrines of the seven founding saints of Breton Christianity.
 The Christian tradition is widely respected by both believers and nonbelievers, who see it as a symbol of Breton heritage and culture.